Thomas Kühne

-Thomas Kühne (born 13 March 1958, in Cologne) is a German historian.
-He holds the Strassler Chair for the Study of Holocaust History and is the Director of the 'Strassler Center for Holocaust and Genocide Studies' at Clark University, Massachusetts.
-His research and teaching focuses on genocides and wars in modern European history, especially on Holocaust perpetrators and bystanders; he also engages in the studies of both masculinity and body aesthetics.
+Thomas Kühne (born 1958, in Cologne) is a German-American historian.
+He holds the Strassler Colin Flug Chair for the Study of Holocaust History at the Strassler Center for Holocaust and Genocide studies Genocide Studies at Clark University in Worcester, Massachusetts.
+His research and teaching focus on genocides and wars in modern European history, especially on Holocaust perpetrators and bystanders; he also engages in the study of masculinity and body aesthetics.

 Biography

-Thomas Kühne was trained in Germany.
-He received his Ph.D. from the University of Tübingen in 1992.
-He held teaching and research positions at the Universities of Konstanz, Bielefeld, Tübingen, and Weingarten before transferring to the U.S. in 2003.
-He has been at Clark University since 2004.
+Kühne trained in Germany and received his Ph.D. from the University of Tübingen in 1992.
+He held teaching and research positions at the Universities of Konstanz, Bielefeld, Tübingen, and Weingarten before moving to the U.S. in 2003.
+A member of the history faculty at Clark University since 2004, he contributed to the development of the doctoral program run by the Strassler Center for Holocaust and Genocide Studies.
+As director of graduate studies, he convened the first in a series of international doctoral student conferences in 2009.

+In his research, Kühne has covered three fields: political culture of Imperial Germany; male bonding and mass violence in the twentieth-century; and body aesthetics in global history.
 His awards include the German Bundestag Prize in the Study of Parliamentary Affairs (1995), two sabbatical grants from the German Research Foundation DFG (1998, 2001), and most notably, fellowships from the John Simon Guggenheim Memorial Foundation (2010) and the Institute for Advanced Study in Princeton (2003, 2010).

-At Clark University, he has been engaged in developing the Holocaust History and Genocide Studies doctoral program run by the 'Strassler Center for Holocaust and Genocide Studies'.
-He initiated and convened in 2009 and 2012 the first two events of the series International Graduate Conferences on Holocaust and Genocide Studies, a forum for doctoral students around the world.
+Kühne has written about his family’s silence regarding their wartime lives as he was growing up in post-war Germany and what he eventually learned about his parents' experiences with Nazism.
+His father was drafted into the Wehrmacht in 1943 and survived Soviet captivity.
+His mother, born in Poland to an ethnic German family sympathetic to Nazi ideology, joined a Nazi youth group, the Bund deutscher Mädel.

-In his research, Kühne has covered three fields: political culture of Imperial Germany; male bonding and mass violence in the twentieth-century; and body aesthetics in global history.
+Kühne served as director of the Strassler Center from 2016 until May 2026.
+In the announcement regarding his departure as director, Clark University provost John Magee acknowledged the broader context of "challenge and heightened visibility for scholars and centers working in Holocaust and Genocide Studies."
+Under Kühne's leadership, the Strassler Center attracted negative attention regarding antisemitism and antizionism.

 Political culture of Imperial Germany

-Thomas Kühne's early work inquired into the political culture of Prussia, the hegemonic federal state of Imperial Germany (1867-1918).
-His dissertation, published in 1994 as Dreiklassenwahlrecht und Wahlkultur in Preussen 1867-1914 [Three-Class Voting System and Electoral Culture in Prussia, 1867-1914] and praised as a milestone in party and election history, elucidates why the Prussian three-class electoral law in Wilhelmine Germany, which even in its time was condemned as socially unjust, could survive for half a century, despite all signs pointing to mass politicization.
+Kühne's early work inquired into the political culture of Prussia, the hegemonic federal state of Imperial Germany (1867-1918).
+His dissertation, published in 1994 as Dreiklassenwahlrecht und Wahlkultur in Preussen 1867-1914 [] and praised as a milestone in party and election history, elucidates why the Prussian three-class electoral law in Wilhelmine Germany, which even in its time was condemned as socially unjust, could survive for half a century, despite all signs pointing to mass politicization.
 As the book shows, the three-class electoral law built on and reinforced age-old political traditions, producing a quiescent political culture that was widely appreciated in the Prussian countryside still in 1900.